 Doge’s Palace closes at 6:00 pm.
 This gives you just enough time to grab a bite to eat before the last stop of the day.
 I recommend Ai Do Leoni.
 This small restaurant is located just a few steps from St. Mark’s Basilica, and they serve coffee, small sandwiches, and small plates of pasta.
 It’s also a great spot for a cocktail.

 Another recommendation is 1000 Gourmet Venezia.
-This restaurant gets great reviews and serves pizza and pasta.
+People love the pizza and pasta this restaurant serves, but they have been getting negative reviews for their service.
 It is located on a side street just a few blocks northeast of St. Mark’s Square.

 7:00 pm: Nighttime Tour of St. Mark’s Basilica

 This tour visits St. Mark’s Basilica at night, after it closes for the day.
 With a guide, you get to tour the Basilica without the crowds.
 The tour includes the Pala d’Oro, a beautiful Byzantine altarpiece.